poedude5229/BandFish/README.md

 - ℹ️: Podcasts are treated like an album, albeit with a larger collection of tracks, the same way that Spotify or iTunes classify Podcasts.
 ```
 - Users can "shop" for albums or podcasts, and add them to their cart.
 They can complete a simplified checkout process.
 Users can add podcasts or albums to their wishlist from the details page of that track group.
 - Bandfish supports user-created content as well, allowing artists to publish their work and host their albums on the site.
+- Users can also review other artists' content, leaving feedback for new customers or the artist themselves

 ## Images from development :)
 ### Database Schema